cmfunderburk/vmt-dev/docs/REVIEW/2025-10-21_alignment_vs_initial_plan.md

 ## Minimal Action List (to close alignment gaps)

 - Pairing: Introduce money-aware neighbor scoring when exchange_regime ∈ {money_only, mixed}; keep deterministic tie-breaking; add tests.
-- Docs: Replace broken links with real content or stubs; update dependency targets (PyQt5) and the “local database” rationale.
+- Docs: Replace broken links with real content or stubs; update dependency targets (PyQt6) and the "local database" rationale.
 - Versioning: Switch to 0.0.1 and harmonize badges and policy text.

 ---